Zeutschler/tinyolap/doc/source/samples.rst

 just create console output.

 ----------------------------------------
-7. Tiny42 - TinyOlap parallel-processing
+8. Tiny42 - TinyOlap parallel-processing
 ----------------------------------------

-**Usage:** Open and/or start the script *...tinyolap/samples/tiny42.py*
+**Usage:** Open and/or run the script *...tinyolap/samples/tiny42.py*

 Purpose of the Tiny42 data model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^